bongiozzo/musica_mustdie/output/band_exodus.md

 # Exodus

-Дискография
-"Bonded By Blood" 1985, Thrash
-"Pleasures Of The Flesh" 1987, Thrash
-"Fabulous Disaster" 1989, Thrash
-"Impact Is Imminent" 1990, Thrash
-"Good Friendly Violent Fun (live)" 1991, Thrash
-"Force Of Habit" 1992, Thrash
-"Tempo Of The Damned" 2004, Thrash
-"Shovel Headed Kill Machine" 2005, Thrash
-"The Atrocity Exhibition: Exhibit A" 2007, Thrash
-"Let There Be Blood" 2008, Thrash
-"Shovel Headed Tour Machine [DVD]" 2010, Thrash "Hammer and Life (single)" 2010, Thrash
-"Exhibit B: The Human Condition" 2010, Thrash
-"Blood In, Blood Out" 2014, Thrash
+Thrash

+## Дискография

+### "Bonded By Blood" 1985, Thrash

+1. Bonded By Blood
+2. Exodus
+3. And Then There Were None
+4. A Lesson In Violence
+5. Metal Command
+6. Piranha
+7. No Love
+8. Deliver Us To Evil
+9. Strike Of The Beast

+Paul Baloff - Vocals
+Rick Hanolt - Guitars
+Gary Holt - Guitars
+Rob McKillop - Bass
+Tom Hunting - Drums

+(p) 1983 MUSIC FOR NATIONS Records
+(c) 1985 MUSIC FOR NATIONS Records

+### "Pleasures Of The Flesh" 1987, Thrash

+1. Deranged
+2. Till Death Do Us Part
+3. Parasite
+4. Brain Dead
+5. Faster Than You'll Ever LIve To Be
+6. Pleasures Of The Flesh
+7. 30 Seconds
+8. Seeds Of Hate
+9. Chemi-Kill
+10.Choose Your Weapon

+(P)&(C) 1987 MUSIC FOR NATIONS Records

+### "Fabulous Disaster" 1989, Thrash

+1. The Last Act Of Defiance
+2. Fabulous Disaster
+3. The Toxic Waltz
+4. Low Rider
+5. Cajun Hell
+6. Like Father,Like Son
+7. Corruption
+8. Verbal Razors
+9. Open Season

+(p)&(c) 1989

+### "Impact Is Imminent" 1990, Thrash

+1. Impact Is Imminent
+2. A.W.O.L.
+3. The Lunatic Parade
+4. Within The Walls Of Chaos
+5. Objection Overruled
+6. Only Death Decides
+7. Heads They Win
+8. Changing Of The Guard
+9. Thrash Under Pressure

+(p)&(c) 1990 EMI Records

+### "Good Friendly Violent Fun (live)" 1991, Thrash

+### "Force Of Habit" 1992, Thrash

+### "Tempo Of The Damned" 2004, Thrash

+1. Scar Spangled Banner
+2. War Is My Shepherd
+3. Blacklist
+4. Shroud Of Urine
+5. Forward March
+6. Culling The Herd
+7. Sealed With A Fist
+8. Throwing Down
+9. Impaler
+10. Tempo Of The Damned

+Steve "Zetro" Souza - vocals
+Tom Hunting - drums
+Rick Hunolt - guitar
+Gary Holt - guitar
+Jack Gibson - bass

+Produced, engineered, mixed and mastered by Andy
+Sneap
+Mixed at backstage Studios derby UK
+Drums tracked at Prairie Sun Studio, Cotati, Ca
+All others tracks:
+Tsunami Recording, Moss Beach, Ca assistant engineer: Goober (RIP)
+A&R: Andy Siry
+Coverartwork by: Jowita Kaminska
+Additional design and layout: tobe @ Nuclear Blast Photography by: Friso Genttsch

+### "Shovel Headed Kill Machine" 2005, Thrash

+01. Raze
+02. Deathamphetamine
+03. Karma's Messenger
+04. Shudder To Think
+05. I Am Abomination
+06. Altered Boy
+07. Going Going Gone
+08. Now Thy Death Day Come
+09. 44 Magnum Opus
+10. Shovel Headed Kill Machine

+### "The Atrocity Exhibition: Exhibit A" 2007, Thrash

+1. A Call To Arms
+2. Riot Act
+3. Funeral Hymn
+4. Children Of A Worthless God
+5. As It Was, As It Soon Shall Be
+6. The Atrocity Exhibition
+7. Iconoclasm
+8. The Garden Of Bleeding
+9. Bedlam 123

+### "Let There Be Blood" 2008, Thrash

+Bonded By Blood
+Exodus
+And Then There Were None
+A Lesson In Violence
+Metal Command
+Piranha
+No Love
+Deliver Us To Evil
+Strike Of The Beast
+Hell's Breath

+### "Shovel Headed Tour Machine [DVD]" 2010, Thrash

+1. Bonded By Blood 03:41
+2. Iconoclasm 07:54
+3. Funeral Hymn 08:46
+4. A Lesson In Violence 03:48
+5. Children Of A Worthless God 07:22
+6. Piranha 03:47
+7. Deathamphetamine 08:03
+8. Blacklist 06:24
+9. War Is My Shepherd 04:42
+10. Strike Of The Beast 05:18
+11. Shovel Headed Kill Machine 03:23

+### "Hammer and Life (single)" 2010, Thrash

+1. Hammer and Life 03:30
+2. Downfall 06:20

+Rob Dukes - Vocals
+Gary Holt - Guitars
+Lee Altus - Guitars
+Jack Gibson - Bass
+Tom Hunting - Drums

+### "Exhibit B: The Human Condition" 2010, Thrash

+1. The Ballad Of Leonard And Charles 07:14
+2. Beyond The Pale 07:40
+3. Hammer And Life 03:31
+4. Class Dismissed (A Hate Primer) 07:14
+5. Downfall 06:21
+6. March Of The Sycophants 06:45
+7. Nanking 07:22
+8. Burn, Hollywood, Burn 04:05
+9. Democide 06:36
+10. The Sun Is My Destroyer 09:32
+11. A Perpetual State Of Indifference 02:24
+12. Good Riddance 05:30

+Produced, mixed & mastered by Andy Sneap at Backstage studios.
+Drums recoreded at sharkbite studios, Oakland, CA.
+Assistant engineer Adam Myat
+Additional guitar engineer and keys on "The Ballad Of Leonard And Charles" by Raymond Anthony
+"Devil's Teeth" solo by Brendon Small
+All other tracks recorded at Camp Crunch, Guerneville, CA.
+Backing vocals on "The Sun Is My Destroyer" courtesy of Peter Tagtgren Artwork & layout by Colin Marks.

+American bonus track:
+13. Devil's Teeth (4:14)

+Japanese bonus track:
+13. Don't Make No Promises (Your Body Can't Keep) (Scorpions cover)

+### "Blood In, Blood Out" 2014, Thrash

+01. Black 13
+02. Blood In, Blood Out
+03. Collateral Damage
+04. Salt The Wound
+05. Body Harvest
+06. BTK
+07. Wrapped In The Arms Of Rage
+08. My Last Nerve
+09. Numb
+10. Honor Killings
+11. Food For The Worms

 ## Отношения с другими группами